khallaoui/Geometric-Art-Generator/README.md

 # Geometric-Art-Generator
 Geometric transformations on objects to generate Vera Molnár-style patterns through a canvas structure

-# S'eance 5 : Transformations simples et écriture de canvas
+#Transformations simples et écriture de canvas

 ## Description
 This project focuses on applying basic geometric transformations (translation, scaling, and rotation) to simple and composite objects.
 The goal is to create and manipulate a canvas to generate Vera Molnár-style patterns.
 The project involves creating structures and functions to transform objects and render them into SVG and HTML formats.